keptn/keptn.github.io/content/docs/0.6.0/reference/cli/index.md

 ### keptn auth

-Before the Keptn CLI can be used, it needs to be authenticated against a Keptn cluster.
+Before the keptn CLI can be used, it needs to be authenticated against a Keptn cluster.
 Therefore, an endpoint and an API token are required.

 If the authentication is successful, Keptn will inform the user and the endpoint as well as the API token are stored in a password store of the underlying operating system.
-More precisely, the Keptn CLI stores the endpoint and API token using `pass` in case of Linux, using `Keychain` in case of macOS, or `Wincred` in case of Windows.
+More precisely, the keptn CLI stores the endpoint and API token using `pass` in case of Linux, using `Keychain` in case of macOS, or `Wincred` in case of Windows.

 <details><summary>For Linux / macOS</summary>
 <p>